 In late 1852, the clipper Golden Eagle set sail from Boston on her maiden voyage, bound for California.1 Rounding Cape Horn during the supposed calm of the Antarctic summer, the ship encountered rough seas that split the bow, causing it to return to Rio for a month of repairs.
 By the time she arrived at the Golden Gate, it was the spring of 1853.
-Sailing past the new lighthouse on Alcatraz Island, which was still waiting for its revolving lantern to arrive from France, the great clipper finally docked at the wharf in San Francisco, a multinational city of 40,000 inhabitants who had come to seek their fortunes.
+Sailing past the new lighthouse on Alcatraz Island, still waiting for its revolving lantern to arrive from France, the great clipper finally docked at a multinational city of 40,000 inhabitants who came to seek their fortunes.

-Among the handful of passengers who disembarked that day was a man named Isaac Pear.
-During his year-long stay in San Francisco, Pear folded three menus that he enclosed with letters to relatives back home.
-The lengthy format of these menus seems to express the abundance of food that was being provided by the long, well-established supply chain.
-Although prices had fallen from their peak four years earlier, the cost of food remained high, with local products still commanding the highest premiums.
+Among the handful of passengers who disembarked at San Francisco that day was a man named Isaac Pear.
+During his year-long stay, Pear enclosed at least three menus with letters he mailed to relatives back home.
+The lengthy format of these menus seems to express the abundance of food that was then being supplied by a long, well-established supply chain.
+Although prices had fallen from their peak four years earlier, the cost of food remained high, with local products commanding the highest premiums.

 |Long Wharf, ca. 1853|